An authentic Cordovan taberna

 Montilla-Moriles wines and artisan vermouth

-At the wooden counter — polished by decades of elbows — the drink list starts with the appellation.
+At the wooden counter, polished by decades of elbows, the drink list starts with the appellation.
 Montilla-Moriles fino arrives chilled in a small tulip glass.
 The amontillado has hazelnut.
-The pedro ximénez is dark and syrupy and best ordered last.
+The pedro ximénez is dark and syrupy and best ordered last, with a square of dark chocolate if they have it.
 The artisan vermouth comes from the barrel and costs less than you expect.
 For a proper deep dive into the region's wines, see our Montilla-Moriles wine route.

 Neighborhood atmosphere and local clientele